dagross/capstone/readme.md

 ## Brief Summary of Analysis and Interpretations
 For solving the stated problem, I was provided with a dataset of images, contains **960** fake and **1081** real images, **2041** in total.
 Baseline accuracy is **52.9%**.
 Each image has a resolution 600x600 pixels with 3 color channels.

 <img src="./resources/02/General%20label%20distribution.jpg" alt="drawing" style="width:600px;"/>

 And here are some examples of fake images:

 <img src="./resources/03/sample_images_e_m_h.jpg" alt="drawing" style="width:600px;"/>

 After EDA and basic check of images metadata, I've started modeling.
 This process was splited for 4 steps, by the number of each model I've tried.
+Out of 4 models I've tried, the best one with the accuracy score of ~59% was Custom Convolution Neural Network with data Augmentation.
+More details [here](#45-custom-convolution-neural-network-with-data-augmentation).

 ### 1. Simple Convolution Neural Network